deoostfrees/Parvus/README.md

 ## Usage

-The standard way of using Parvus is a linked thumbnail image with the class `lightbox` to a larger image:
+The standard way of using Parvus is a linked thumbnail image with the class `lightbox` to a larger image.

 ```html
 <a href="path/to/image.jpg" class="lightbox">